 The next order of business was to get to work on revitalizing some old wooden redwood slats (good for the outdoors) that I salvaged from my garage.
 I had some other scrap wood lying around in the shop as well so I used that too.

 I first ran all the boards through the planer to clean them up a bit, then ripped them to varying widths on the table saw.
 Next, I cut them all to length using a stop-block on the miter saw.

 This was the most fun part of the build process by far.
-Taking random boards of contrasting color, begin to cover the plastic barrel in wooden slats abutting them next to eachother as closely as possible so no blue-barrel shows through.
+Taking random boards of contrasting colours, begin to cover the plastic barrel in wooden slats abutting them next to each other as closely as possible so no blue-barrel shows through.

 I used a block on the bottom of the barrel to align the wooden slats so that everything would be even on the top.